 - have clearly communicated rules, policies and procedures in place.

-The GMC has not published specific guidance on the use of CCTV however, it's clear that any disclosure of CCTV footage must comply with its guidance on confidentiality.
+The GMC has not published specific guidance on the use of CCTV, but it's clear that any disclosure of CCTV footage must comply with its guidance on confidentiality.

 This states that personal information may be disclosed in the public interest, without consent, 'if the benefits to an individual or society outweigh both the public and the patient's interest in keeping information confidential'.